Purpose of the document

 - make subscription-based payments without PCI DSS constraints

-The Sips Walletpage supports multiple channels, merchants and means of payment:
+The WL Sips wallet supports multiple channels, merchants and means of payment:

 - Multiple channels: a wallet can be created and used with different types of interfaces, thus adapting to the customer journey